cuba-platform/dashboard-addon/README.md

   ![addons](img/addons.png)

 4. Click *Install* and apply the changes.
-The addon corresponding to the used platform version will be installed.
+The add-on corresponding to the used platform version will be installed.

 ## 2.2.
 By Coordinates <a name="by-coordinates"></a>